 Note :Both are engineers working in MNC

-Asked 7 months ago in Family Law from Mysore, Karnatka
+Asked 2 years ago in Family Law from Mysore, Karnataka

 1) you should agree to visit a family counsellor to resolve your differences

 2)do not agree to psychiatrist suggested by wife